D-richards6/Biogeography_Final_Project/README.md

 library(rnaturalearthhires)
 ```
 ### Where the data is being sourced from and the original files before augmentation:
+All of the tree characterstic data such as species richness and latitudinal range are sourced from the FIA data base.
+The shape & extent of my target ecoregion was sourced from the Environmental Protection Agency. (https://www.epa.gov/eco-research/ecoregions-north-america)
+The ecoregion data is level 2, which is detailed enough to isolate Appalachia but not so detailed to break it into subregions.
 ```{r}
 setwd("D:\\Biogeography\\Data Files")
 ecoregions <- st_read("D:\\Biogeography\\Data Files\\Ecoregions")